ghzserg/zmod/wiki/Macros_en_old.md

 ### RESTORE_TAR_CONFIG

-Restores configuration files from the `config.tar` archive
+Restores configuration files from the `config.tar.gz` archive

-The archive must be loaded in 'Configuration' -> 'mod_data' -> `config.tar`
+The archive must be loaded in 'Configuration' -> 'mod_data' -> `config.tar.gz`

 ---